pmatulis/maas-one/README.md

 > **Note**: From the MAAS host, `maas-login.sh` can be used, if ever needed, to log in to MAAS.

-Wait until the MAAS server is up before continuing:
+Check that the MAAS server is up:

     nc -vz 10.0.0.2 5240
     Connection to 10.0.0.2 5240 port [tcp/*] succeeded!

+Do not proceed until the MAAS server is responding (as shown above).

 ## Configure MAAS